Shochiku-Bai Small Plate — Japanese Appetizer Dish

 Indulge in the beauty of traditional Japanese craftsmanship with the Shochiku Bai Small Plate.
 Handcrafted in Japan, this exquisite Arita ware plate is not just a plate; it's a canvas for your culinary creations.
 Measuring approximately 5.1 x 5.1 x 1.3 inches (13 x 13 x H3.2 cm) and weighing around 0.5 lbs (230g), it boasts a delicate balance of form and function, ready to enhance any dining table.

-Choose between two enchanting variants: the graceful Flower Motif or the elegant Bamboo design, allowing you to express your personal style while celebrating the essence of Japanese culture.
-With every meal and gathering, this plate invites warmth and connection, transforming your dining experience into a cherished moment.
+Choose between two enchanting variants: the graceful Flower Motif or the elegant Bamboo design, both of which beautifully illuminate your presentations and create a warm atmosphere for your loved ones.
+With every meal and gathering, this plate invites connection, transforming your dining experience into a cherished moment.

 Product Information